Europe’s top 10 chance creators in 2021-22: Payet, Kostic, KDB & more

 That’s translated into 11 goals and 12 assists for Bourigeaud, who was a vital part of Rennes’ successful fourth-place campaign.
 Expect him to play an integral role for Rennes in the Europa League next season.

 There were a couple of glorious years where Premier League audiences were treated to the majesty of Payet, and anyone that watched him during that period at West Ham won’t be surprised to see that he’s still among the most creative players in Europe at the age of 35.

 The Hammers cult hero loves playing in Marseille and is thriving under Jorge Sampaoli.

 The midfielder has only ever received two caps – back in 2012 and 2019 – for Spain, but Luis Enrique may consider giving him a recall if he continues playing like this.
-Marcelino’s getting the best out of him at San Mames.
-Only Fekir (27) has created more chances in total than Muniain (26) so far this season.
+Marcelino’s got the best out of him at San Mames.